hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

   + Develop a ML algorithm and then take these examples and produce a program to do the job
     + ML program different from typical hand-written program
     + Right solution works both on prediction and training datasets
-    + Data changes result in program changes
+    + Data changes result in parameter changes in program
   + Cheaper massive amounts of computation than salary to write a task-specific program

 + Examples for Machine Learning